nodejs/branch-diff/README.md

 `$ git log master..next`

 But the comparison isn't quite as strict, generally leading to a shorter list of commits.

+### Options

+* `--simple` or `-s`: Don't print full markdown output, good for console printing without the additional fluff.
+* `--group` or `-g`: Group commits by prefix, this uses the part of the commit summary that is usually used in Node.js core to indicate subsystem for example.
+Groups are made up of numbers, letters, `,` and `-`, followed by a `:`.
+* `--patch-only`: Exclude any commits from the list that come from a GitHub pull request with either a `semver-major` or `semver-minor` label applied.

 ## License